 Precision instrument and equipment repairers calibrate, maintain, and adjust instrumentation that is used for precise functions.
-These instruments include measurement, hazard detection, communication, laser, testing, diagnostic, and laboratory equipment.
+These instruments include measurement, hazard detection, communication, laser, testing, diagnostic, musical instrument, and laboratory equipment.
 These individuals must have excellent fine motor skills and attention to detail.
 They often specialize by the type of equipment they repair.Explore this career outside the military

 Precision instrument and equipment repairers usually work in repair shops on land or aboard ships.

 Precision Instrument and Equipment Repairers in the Military